a-wing/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 A reference to each STUN/TURN server will be returned using the "Link" header field {{!RFC8288}} with a "rel" attribute value of "ice-server".
 The Link target URI is the server URI as defined in {{!RFC7064}} and {{!RFC7065}}.
 The credentials are encoded in the Link target attributes as follows:

-- username: If the Link header field represents a TURN server, and credential-type is "password", then this attribute specifies the username to use with that TURN server.
+- username: This attribute specifies the username to use with that TURN server.
-- credential: If the "credential-type" attribute is missing or has a "password" value, the credential attribute represents a long-term authentication password, as described in {{Section 9.2 of !RFC8489}}.
+- credential: The credential attribute represents a long-term authentication password, as described in {{Section 9.2 of !RFC8489}}.
-- credential-type: If the Link header field represents a TURN server, then this attribute specifies how the credential attribute value should be used when that TURN server requests authorization.
-The default value if the attribute is not present is "password".

 ~~~~~
      Link: <stun:stun.example.net>; rel="ice-server"
      Link: <turn:turn.example.net?transport=udp>; rel="ice-server";
-           username="user"; credential="myPassword"; credential-type="password"
+           username="user"; credential="myPassword"
      Link: <turn:turn.example.net?transport=tcp>; rel="ice-server";
-           username="user"; credential="myPassword"; credential-type="password"
+           username="user"; credential="myPassword"
      Link: <turns:turn.example.net?transport=tcp>; rel="ice-server";
-           username="user"; credential="myPassword"; credential-type="password"
+           username="user"; credential="myPassword"
 ~~~~~
 {: title="Example of a STUN/TURN servers configuration"  #stun-server-example}